-15. Site security
+Site security

-Visitors to the school are asked to sign in, if necessary show ID, and are given a badge, which confirms they have permission to be on site.
+Visitors to the school are asked to sign in and are given a badge, which confirms they have permission to be on site.
 Parents who are simply delivering or collecting their children do not need to sign in.
 All visitors are expected to enter through one entrance and observe the school's safeguarding and health and safety regulations to ensure children in school are kept safe.
 The Headteacher will exercise professional judgement in determining whether any visitor should be escorted or supervised while on site.

-16. Extended school and off-site arrangements
+Extended school and off-site arrangements

-Where extended school activities are provided by and managed by the school, our own child protection policy and procedures apply and the DSL will be available.
-If other organisations provide services or activities on our site we will check that they have appropriate procedures in place, including safer recruitment procedures and clarify whose procedure is to be followed if there are concerns.
-There will be clear communication channels to ensure the DSL is kept appropriately informed.
+Where extended school activities are provided and managed by the school, our own child protection policy and procedures apply.
+If other organisations provide services or activities on our site we will check that they have appropriate procedures in place, including safer recruitment procedures and clarify whose procedure is to be followed with the DSL kept informed appropriately.

-When our pupils attend off-site activities, including day and residential visits and work related activities, we will risk assess and check that effective child protection arrangements are in place.
-We will clarify who's procedures are to be followed, with the DSL kept appropriately informed.
+When our children attend off-site activities, including day and residential visits and work related activities, we will check that effective child protection arrangements are in place and clarify who's procedures are to be followed, ensuring the DSL is kept appropriately informed.

-If alternative providers are used we will ensure they have effective safeguarding in place, with the DSL kept appropriately informed.
+If alternative providers are used we will ensure they have effective safeguarding in place, ensuring the DSL is kept appropriately informed.

-17. Photography and images
+Photography and images